-- 12. Repeat above steps until you have 5 filters total from the same sample.
+- 13. Rinse the funnel and stem with DI between filters. - 14.
+Repeat above steps until you have 5 filters total from the same sample.
 Randomly select 1 sample per site/bout (approximately 10% of samples over the year) to create a full set of replicate filters (do not create replicates for taxonomy or AFDM).
 These samples will have a total of 9 filters.
-The replicate sample will have ".rep2" appended to the end of the sample ID. - a.
-1 AFDM filter (proceed to Section D.6) never create replicates - b.
+The replicate sample will have ".rep2" appended to the end of the sample ID.

+a.
+1 AFDM filter (proceed to Section E.7) - never create replicates

+- b.
 1 chlorophyll a/pheophytin filter - c.
 2 CN +13C, 15N, 34S isotope filters (algal chemistry) "CNSa" and "CNSb" - i.
 Filter the same volume on both CNSa and CNSb for the same sample to streamline analysis and data collection. - d.
 1 P filter (algal chemistry) - e.
-NOTE: Wadeable stream seston (phytoplankton) samples are only filtered for chlorophyll a/pheophytin and AFDM. - 13.
+NOTE: Wadeable stream seston (phytoplankton) samples are only filtered for chlorophyll a/pheophytin and AFDM. - 15.
 Create 2 domain lab blank filters per shipment to be shipped with the algal chemistry samples (CNSa, CNSb, P).
 This should be a pre-ashed filter that has been treated the same way as the filters you used for filtering (e.g., has been carried to the same places, comes from the same box).
 Filter a similar amount of DI through the filter as you typically use to rinse a sample, and record the volume of DI filtered. - a.
 Create 2 blank filters per shipment, both can be from the same site.
-You do not need 2 blanks per site. - 14.
+You do not need 2 blanks per site. - b.
+If your domain has multiple sites, it works best to create the blanks with the filters created for the first site scheduled in the bout, then you can select those records during data collection for the following site(s). - 16.
 Separate all foil packets for chlorophyll/pheophytin from the remaining algal chemistry packets (CN/CNS and P).
-See Section D.9 for packet organization.
+See Section E.10 for packet organization. - a.
+Place all chlorophyll/pheophytin filters in -20 °C freezer until shipping (Section G.1). - 17.
+Place all algal chemistry foil packets and blank packets in the drying oven at 65 °C with packets slightly open (Figure 41).
+Leave enough space between packets that air flow will dry the filters.
+Allow to dry ~12 hours (overnight).
+Filters can be left in the oven longer, this does not affect quality.
+After drying, seal packet and place in desiccator until shipping.